onelightLec/gspGenome_S23/README.md

 - Quantification of gene expression (from RNA to proteins);
 - Functional analysis of genes: fluorescent reporter assay, *in situ* hybridization, genetic perturbations (RNAi, CRISPR/Cas system, and protein degrons);
-- Introduction to omics.
+- Introduction to omics;
-- *Principle of paper discussion*
+- *Principle of paper discussion*.

 **Main material**